Welcome

 The serene mountain backdrop amplifies the restorative and resilient qualities of yin yoga, making each practice feel deeply connected and transformative.

-It’s the perfect setting to embrace stillness, rest, and tending to yourself.
+It’s the perfect setting to embrace stillness, silence, and tending to yourself.

 Registration